-The City of Atlanta is pleased to submit comments in response to a Federal Register Notice published by the U.S. Census Bureau on November 19, 2021 (Citation 86 FR 64896; Document Number USBC-2021-0025), setting forth a new Post-Census Group Quarters Review (PCGQR) program.
+I am pleased to submit comments in response to a Federal Register Notice published by the U.S. Census Bureau on November 19, 2021 (Citation 86 FR 64896; Document Number USBC-2021-0025), setting forth a new Post-Census Group Quarters Review (PCGQR) program.

-We applaud the Census Bureau for opening the door to state, local and tribal governments to improve the base for calculating population estimates over this decade.
-This action can result in a more equitable distribution of federal resources to cities such as Atlanta and more accurate data for important planning purposes at all levels of government.
-However, we also believe some aspects of the program are not yet fully specified or could be improved; therefore, we recommend several ways to expand or clarify parts of the program.
+We applaud the Census Bureau for opening the door to state, local and tribal governments to improve the base for calculating population estimates over this decade, an action that can result in a more equitable distribution of federal resources to localities and more accurate data for important planning purposes at all levels of government.
+We also find that there are certain elements of the program that are not yet fully specified or that could be improved.